Inhumans: Death of the Inhumans

 Meeting up with the Inhuman Royal Family and Beta Ray Bill, Black Bolt is told by Karnak of Vox being a program that transported his "victims" to the Kree.
 With the Kree planning to turn any captive Inhumans into Vox, Karnak states that not all of them will be rescued.
 As Black Bolt has one more scream left, Karnak tells him to make it count.
 Using his sign language, Black Bolt addresses the others on how he has made mistakes in the past and apologizes to them.
 After holding a moment of silence, Black Bolt orders Gorgon to turn around.
 The Inhuman ship strikes the Kree's base.
 Vox then pushes a button to unleash the Vox-controlled Inhumans.
 As Gorgon and Beta Ray Bill engage the Kree soldiers, Black Bolt, Medusa and Karnak arrive at the laboratory where they find Vox-controlled Inhumans like Crystal and Lockjaw.
 Using a laser, Black Bolt clears the Vox-controlled Crystal and Lockjaw just because they were in his way.
 Entering one door, Black Bolt signs "I love you.
 I'm sorry" before whispering for them to run.
 As Medusa and Karnak fight the Vox-controlled Crystal and Lockjaw, Black Bolt confronts other Vox-controlled Inhumans like Triton.
 With what little remained of his power, Black Bolt destroyed the engines responsible for transmitting the Vox program, killing all the Inhumans there and robbing the Kree of their plans.
 Gorgon and Beta Ray Bill arrive stating that the Kree have fled and see Crystal and Lockjaw still alive, having been freed from the Vox-control when the engines were destroyed.
 Black Bolt emerges from the room as Medusa orders Lockjaw to take them away from the Kree base.
 When Crystal asks where they should go, Black Bolt uses his sign language to say "Home."
 Lockjaw then teleports them away.
 Beta Ray Bill would later confirm that the Royals were the last of the Inhumans, though there are still a few Inhumans active on Earth.

 Imperial

-The Inhumans are returning as a major force after a period of relative obscurity.
+The Inhumans are returning as a major force after a period of relative obscurity in the "Imperial" storyline.
 Maximus and Black Bolt are revealed as the instigators of a recent interstellar crisis.
 Maximus uses his genius to manipulate the Elder of the Universe, Grandmaster into playing a dangerous game, but it turns out the Grandmaster was merely a pawn in a larger scheme orchestrated by Black Bolt to restore Inhuman glory.
+After their part is done, Black Bolt and Medusa tell Maximus that he no longer welcomed in the Inhuman Royal Family.
+Maximus storms off ranting about different things and that Black Bolt will one day need him again.